 GraphView

-Represents a graph visualization control that can display nodes and edges with various layout algorithms and interactive features:
+Represents a graph visualization control that can display nodes and edges with various layout algorithms and interactive features.
+It also supports optional multi-selection (checkbox column and bulk shortcuts), mouse-driven creation of nodes (Ctrl+click on empty space) and edges (right-drag between nodes) via GraphViewEvents, and tooltips from GraphNode::write_description on hover.

 To create a GraphView use GraphView::new method (with 2 parameters: a layout and initialization flags).